jacquelyn-bradshaw/Assignments/README.md

 ### Adding commits with meaningful messages

+I try to make sure that all my commit messages explain what I have added, changed or removed.
+To add a commit you use the command `git commit -m ""` with your message inside the quotes.
 Here are some screenshots of some of the commits I have made:

 <img src="images/commit-message-screenshot-1.png" alt="Screenshot of me adding a commit message" width="700" height="100">